ZJZAC/awesome-deep-model-IP-protection/README.md

 2. [A Survey on Model Watermarking Neural Networks](https://arxiv.org/pdf/2009.12153.pdf)： This document at hand provides the first extensive literature review on ML model watermarking schemes and attacks against them.  | [BibTex](): boenisch2020survey | Franziska Boenisch, 2020.9

-3. [DNN Intellectual Property Protection: Taxonomy, Methods, Attack Resistance, and Evaluations](https://arxiv.org/pdf/2011.13564.pdf)： This paper attempts to provide a review of the existing DNN IP protection works and also an outlook. | [BibTex](): xue2020dnn | Xue et al, 2020.11
+3. [DNN Intellectual Property Protection: Taxonomy, Methods, Attack Resistance, and Evaluations](https://arxiv.org/pdf/2011.13564.pdf)： This paper attempts to provide a review of the existing DNN IP protection works and also an outlook. | [BibTex](): xue2020dnn | Xue et al, *GLSVLSI '21: Proceedings of the 2021 on Great Lakes Symposium on VLSI* 2020.11

 4. [A survey of deep neural network watermarking techniques](https://arxiv.org/pdf/2103.09274.pdf) | [BibTex](): li2021survey | Li et al, 2021.3